Rubberwood is a relatively new material that has become popular in furniture making in recent years. But is it safe to use? Is rubberwood toxic?

 The use of certain chemicals in the processing of rubberwood can present a potential risk to human health.
 Common toxins used in the production process include formaldehyde, toxic pigments and dyes, lacquers, solvents, and petroleum-based products.
 Formaldehyde is commonly used as a bonding agent, while pigments and dyes are used to give rubberwood its distinct color.

-Lacquers are often used to seal and protect the wood from moisture and other elements.
-Finally, solvents and petroleum-based products are sometimes used as coatings and adhesives.
 Even though some of these toxins are potentially hazardous to humans, their concentration levels must pass international standards for safety before it can be considered safe for use in furniture or flooring.

 To make sure your rubberwood furniture or flooring is finished with non-toxic finishes, look for products with the following certifications:

 Greengard Gold is a certification standard developed by Greenguard Environmental Institute (GEI), an independent, non-profit organization specializing in indoor air quality testing and certifying products.
-The Greengard Gold certification is a rigorous program that evaluates thousands of chemicals and their potential to emit VOCs (Volatile Organic Compounds) into the air.

 The certification ensures that products and materials designed for indoor spaces meet low-chemical emissions standards.
 Products certified with the Greengard Gold label are considered to be safe for indoor use, providing a healthier living and work environment.

 The Cradle to Cradle (C2C) certification program, developed by McDonough Braungart Design Chemistry (MBDC), is an independent certification designed to evaluate the environmental impact of products, materials, and processes.
-The C2C program requires manufacturers to design products with five criteria in mind: material health, material reuse, renewable energy use, water stewardship, and social fairness.

 The aim of this program is to create a “circular economy” where products can be used over and over again without any negative environmental impact.